wh0th3h3llam1/PdfDing/README.md

 The name is a combination of PDF and *ding*.
 Ding is the German word for thing.
 Thus, PdfDing is a thing for your PDFs.
 Initially inspired by [linkding](https://github.com/sissbruecker/linkding).

-## Live Demo
-Try PdfDing on the demo instance: https://demo.pdfding.com

-This is a temporary live demo with shared user accounts, all data will be deleted at least once every day.

 ## Features
 * Seamless browser based PDF viewing on multiple devices.
 Remembers current position - continue where you stopped reading
 * Stay on top of your PDF collection with multi-level tagging, starring and archiving functionalities